lanl-aea/waves/docs/tutorial_sensitivity_study.rst

       :language: Python

 This file should look similar to the ``post_processing.py`` file from :ref:`tutorial_archival`.
 Unused functions have been removed and the output has changed to reflect the sensitivity study operations.
-In practice, modsim projects would move the shared functions of both post-processing scripts to a common utilities module.
+In practice, modsim projects should move the shared functions of both post-processing scripts to a common utilities module.

 **********